haltu/muuri/README.md

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
   * The items that were succesfully hidden without interruptions.
-If an item is already hidden when `grid.hide()` is called it is considered successfully hidden.

 **Examples**